-Resampling and replication methods, such as bootstrapping, treat the sample like a population.
+Bootstrapping is one of the resampling and replication methods, which treat the sample like a population.
 These methods repeatedly draw pseudo-samples from samples to estimate the parameters of distributions.
 Thus, sampling with replacement is assumed with these methods.
 The bootstrap method was developed by Efron (1979) and described in Efron & Tibshirani (1993).
 Texas uses bootstrapping methods when conducting comparability studies that compare online and paper versions of a test form.